-A beneficial owner of limited partnership units whose units have been transferred to a short seller to complete a short sale would appear to lose his status as a partner with respect to those units for federal income tax purposes.
-Please read "-- Tax Consequences of Unit Ownership -- Treatment of Short Sales."
+A beneficial owner of units whose units have been transferred to a short seller to complete a short sale would appear to lose his status as a partner with respect to such units for federal income tax purposes.
+These holders should consult with their own tax advisors with respect to their status as partners for federal income tax purposes.
+Please read "-- Tax Consequences of Unit Ownership -- Treatment of Short Sales and Constructive Sales of Appreciated Financial Positions".

-Income, gain, deductions or losses would not appear to be reportable by a unitholder who is not a partner for federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for federal income tax purposes would therefore be fully taxable as ordinary income.
-We urge holders to consult their own tax advisors with respect to their status as partners in TEPPCO Partners for federal income tax purposes.
+Our items of income, gain, deduction, loss, and credit would not appear to be reportable by a unitholder who is not a partner for federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for federal income tax purposes would therefore be fully taxable as ordinary income.
+These unitholders should consult their own tax advisors with respect to their status as our partner.